carbon-design-system/carbon/CONTRIBUTING.md

 ## Submitting Pull Requests

-When you're ready to push code up the repo, push your commits to your own remote branch that matches your `<feature-branch-name>`.
+When you're ready to push code up to the repo, push your commits to your own remote branch that matches your `<feature-branch-name>`.

 ```bash
 $ git push origin <feature-branch-name>